roadchimp/airoadmap/memory-bank/airoadmap.md

 - **Client-Side Filtering:** The department and role selection steps now feature high-performance, client-side filtering and search, eliminating network requests during user interaction.

 This new architecture resolves previous issues with state synchronization, complex `useEffect` dependencies, and manual local storage management, resulting in a more performant, reliable, and developer-friendly assessment wizard.

+072325 Making a small change to this file so I'm able to create a rollback branch in Git that I can then back up to.
+I need to roll back a day's worth of changes.